 When most people encounter me in data-collection mode, I’m usually wearing a lot of gear.
-At any given time, I might be wearing or using binoculars, clipboards, video cameras, or a parabolic microphone.
+At any given time, I might be wearing or using binoculars, clipboards, video cameras, loudspeakers, and/or a parabolic microphone.
 My attention is usually directed at the crows in the area, but most bystanders don’t notice the crows.
 They notice me, searching the area for who-knows-what.

 I’m also usually wearing something to make myself unrecognizable.
 My study involves measuring how crows react to the various things that I do.
 However, crows can remember human faces; I don’t want the crows to change their behavior because they recognize me when I revisit the area.